mechaphish/mecha-docs/README.md

 # Support

-We plan to keep MechanicalPhish alive through our research and the support of the community.
+We plan to keep Mechanical Phish alive through our research and the support of the community.
 However, we are a small group of PhD students, and don't have much time to give support, as our primary task is to do research, publish papers, and graduate.
 Please understand this when creating support requests: if resolving a support question takes too much time, it will likely never be done.
 To maximize the chance of a resolution, meet us half way and try exploring the issue *with* us :-)